Railroad Accidents and the Federal Employers’ Liability Act (FELA)

 FELA vs. Workers’ Compensation

 FELA differs from state workers’ compensation in that it makes compensation contingent upon the railroad worker being able to show that their employer’s negligence caused their injuries, at least in part.
 In other words, whereas the state workers’ compensation system is no-fault, FELA claims are based on negligence.
 This generally makes it more challenging to prevail on FELA claims than on state workers’ compensation claims.
-The Philadelphia work injury lawyers at Larry Pitt & Associates, P.C. are skilled in handling FELA lawsuits and fighting to get workers who were injured in railroad accidents the compensation they deserve.
+The experienced work injury lawyers at Larry Pitt & Associates, P.C. are skilled in handling FELA lawsuits and fighting to get workers who were injured in railroad accidents the compensation they deserve.

 Employer Duties Under FELA